chribben/chribben.github.io/_posts/2021-05-22-connecting-superset-and-athena.md

 This post shows how to use Amazon Athena as a data source.

 ## Install Superset
-If you like me are running Windows 10 you need to install Superset in Ubuntu on Windows.
-Using [pip](https://pypi.org/project/pip/) install Superset like so:
+If you're running Windows 10 I recommend installing Superset in Ubuntu on Windows.

+Start installing prerequisites:

+{% highlight console %}
+sudo apt update
+sudo apt install build-essential libssl-dev libffi-dev python3-dev python3-pip libsasl2-dev libldap2-dev python3-venv
+{% endhighlight %}

+Create a virtual environment for the Superset installation:

+{% highlight console %}
+python3 -m venv superset
+source superset/bin/activate
+{% endhighlight %}

+The following may not be needed but I had to change version of the following dependencies like so:

+{% highlight console %}
+pip install "SQLAlchemy<1.4.0"
+pip install "itsdangerous<2.0,>=0.24"
+{% endhighlight %}

+Now install Superset:

 {% highlight console %}
 pip install apache-superset